 Here is a fandango with three different falsetas in a single audio file.
-The rhythmic fandango, often called fandanguillo or fandango de Huelva, uses a fast six-beat rhythm accented on beats three and five, although nearly all players today tap their feet on beats one and four.
-Sevillanas use a very similar rhythm with pauses between sections.
+The rhythmic fandango, often called fandanguillo or fandango de Huelva, is played over a fast six-beat rhythm accented on beats three and five, although nearly all players today tap their feet on beats one and four (the combination of these accented beats is what gives the rhythmic fandango its special quality).
+The rhythm of sevillanas is very similar, with pauses between sections.
 There are excellent recordings of fandangos by Manolo de Badajoz, Niño Ricardo—the greatest player of all time in this style—, Paco de Lucía and Pepe Habichuela.
 Echoes of them all are present in this piece.

-I haven't written out the basic strumming between the falsetas or the tapping.
+I haven't written out the basic strumming between the falsetas or the tapping (click here for examples of the basic rhythm).
 In this piece, the tapping is usually heard on beats four and six during the moments of inactivity following the stressed third and fifth beats.
 Varying combinations of nail and flesh are used.

-The open-string arrangement in the second measure is called "campanela" (or "cross-picking" among country guitar players) and involves replacing notes in a phrase with their open-string equivalents.
+(1:04-1:18 in the audio) The open-string arrangement in the second measure is a technique called "campanela" (or "cross-picking" among country guitar players) in which notes in a phrase are substituted with their open-string equivalents.
 Rafael Riqueni makes brilliant use of this technique.
 The p-i-p mechanism in the fourth measure is reminiscent of Ricardo.
-The alzapúa in the fifth and sixth measures is playing with tight up-and-down thumbstrokes.
+The alzapúa in the fifth and sixth measures is played with tight up-and-down thumbstrokes.
 Be sure to use rest strokes just before each slur.
 You can try including the A on the third string at the second fret.
-The extra voice is nice, but it means using the ring finger for the slur onto the sixth string.
+The extra voice is nice, but it forces you to use your ring finger for the slur onto the sixth string.